Column

 A Buddhist concept symbolizing spiritual liberation and the transcendence of ego.

-These kanji allow people to express more individual and philosophical values compared to conventional choices like “love” or “dream.”
+These characters allow for a more personal and philosophical form of self-expression, going beyond conventional choices like “love” or “dream.”

 2.2 Popular Styles by Design